bilalesi/flxibus-alg/claude/technical_architecture.md

   const { from, to, date, passengers } = Route.useSearch();

   const { data, isLoading } = useQuery({
-    queryKey: ['routes', 'search', from, to, date, passengers],
+    queryKey: ["routes", "search", from, to, date, passengers],
     queryFn: () =>
       fetch(
         `/api/v1/routes/search?from=${from}&to=${to}&date=${date}&passengers=${passengers}`